What is the Law Regarding Employment in Marion County?

 Anti-Discrimination laws in Marion County

-Discrimination is illegal at any stage of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Marion County.
-People who live and work in Marion County must follow laws which make it illegal to discriminate on the basis of certain categories.
-These categories include race, gender, age, national origin, and disability.
+Discrimination is illegal at any point of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Marion County.
+Residents of Marion County are regulated by laws which make it illegal to discriminate against members of particular categories.
+These categories include race, age, gender, national origin, disability, and religion.